 Please note that the above list is not a complete list of candidates that all of our members may get to vote for.
-For recommendations in different races, please visit the the AEA Fund website, the NEA Fund website, and the list of #INVESTinED pledge signers.
-If you live within the boundaries of school districts which are having school board elections, you can see recommendations from local associations.
+For recommendations in different races, please visit the the AEA Fund website and the NEA Fund website.

 AZ Schools Now (a coalition of pro-public education groups, including AEA) has several resources available on their website, as well.

-CEA also sent questionnaires to all candidates for CUSD Governing Board, and have posted their responses (along with video of the Candidate Forum sponsored by the Chandler Chamber of Commerce) on our CUSD Governing Board Election page.
+While the CEA PAC has not yet decided to make recommendations in the 2020 CUSD Governing Board election, we have sent questionnaires to all candidates for CUSD Governing Board, and have posted their responses on our CUSD Governing Board Election page.